 In 2014, the Township entered into a lease purchase agreement for a Ford 550.
 The lease is for a four-year period, carries an interest rate of 2.30% and had a final maturity date during 2017.
+The lease purchase agreement is being paid from the gasoline tax fund (a nonmajor governmental fund).

 During 2017, the Township entered into a lease purchase agreement for two police Ford Explorers The lease is for a five-year period, carries an interest rate of 1.75% and has a final maturity date of July 18, 2021.
+The lease purchase agreement is being paid from the ambulance and emergency fund.

 During 2017, the Township entered into a lease purchase agreement for a Carolina Tractor.
 The lease is for a five-year period, carries an interest rate of 2.67% and has a final maturity date of February 21, 2021.
+The lease purchase agreement is being paid from the road and bridge fund (a nonmajor governmental fund).

 During 2018, the Township entered into a lease purchase agreement for a Ford Interceptor for the Fire Department.
 The lease is for a five-year period, carries an interest rate of 4.23% and has a final maturity date of June 7, 2022.
+The lease purchase agreement is being paid from the ambulance and emergency fund.